iosonopersia/MK4duoBoards/README.md

 ### On Linux
 - After loading data from **boards/ files**, the application window suddenly becomes unresizable.
 It seems like a JavaFX bug, but I'll check my code again and again!

+## System requirements
+- An updated version of Java 8 JRE or newer.
+- At least about 200 MB of free RAM